fatchord/WaveRNN/README.md

 > python train_tacotron.py --force_gta

-this will force tactron to create a GTA dataset even if it hasn't finish training
+this will force tactron to create a GTA dataset even if it hasn't finish training.

 3 - Train WaveRNN with: